Since 2017

 Step 2

-3. Transfer to TOWEL; sort through; remove older ones.
+3. Transfer them to a towel and sort through them, removing the older ones.

 Step 3